 *The Rankin Parents will be notified via the U.S. Postal Service, using only the physical mailing address indicated on the application submitted of either their child’s acceptance and/or waitlist for the Pre-K program in the Rankin County School District.
 Notification letters are not mailed to Post Office boxes.
-Letters will be mailed to parents/guardians by May 26, 2022.

 The Rankin County School District offers a Title I funded, free full-day program serving four-year-old children.
 All students must live with their parents/legal guardians within the boundaries of our district and meet all requirements for attendance in the Rankin County School District.
 Our students will participate in a variety of activities designed to stimulate social, emotional, physical, and cognitive growth through planned learning experiences.
 Each Pre-K Title I school site will consist of a max of 20 students.
 Our Pre-K program is limited to serving no more than 100 students (5 site locations) per school year.

 The Rankin County School District in collaboration with Friends of Children of Mississippi, Inc. (McCall Head Start Center, New Hope Head Start Center, and St. James Head Start Center), has been awarded the State funded Early Learning Collaborative Council Cohort IV Grant from the Mississippi Department of Education.
 This opportunity will afford early learners in Rankin County with access to a full-day of instruction that is directly correlated to the Mississippi Early Learning Standards for Classrooms Serving Four-Year-Old Children.
 The Rankin County Early Learning Collaborative will offer Pre-K at each of the following sites:

 - Flowood Elementary School

 - Oakdale Elementary School